BestTimesToVisit.com Logo

 Trek to the Boiling Lake

-Discover the enchanting Emerald Pool, a cascade tumbling into a tranquil, emerald-hued basin nestled within the rainforest.
-Take a refreshing dip in the cool waters and feel the mist from the falls.
-For a less crowded experience, aim for a weekday morning, and keep an eye out for the vibrant heliconia flowers that dot the surrounding jungle.
+Venture into the lush rainforest to find the Emerald Pool, a series of cascading waterfalls feeding into a tranquil, emerald-hued basin.
+Take a refreshing dip in the cool waters and feel the spray of the falls.
+For a less crowded experience, aim for a weekday morning.

 See all 8 things to do →